henri562/multi-client-chat-server/README.md

 # multi-client-chat-server
-A GUI client/server pair that handles chat
+A multi-threaded chat server and client
-Under construction